pnnl/ConStrain/docs/source/Quickstart Guide.rst

       ]
   }

-- :json:`"no"`: A verification case JSON file can contain multiple cases, this corresponds to the ID of a case
+- :json:`"verification_case_id"`: A verification case JSON file can contain multiple cases, this corresponds to the ID of a case
 - :json:`"run_simulation"`: Is a flag (:json:`true` or :json:`false`) that indicates if an EnergyPlus simulation should be performed
-- :json:`"simulation_IO"`: Is a dictionary that contains information about what reference files should be used for the simulation if a simulation is not required the :json:`"output"` is still required, it corresponds to the file that **ConStrain** will use to run verifications
+- :json:`"verification_properties"`: Is a dictionary that contains information about what reference files should be used for the simulation if a simulation is not required the :json:`"output"` is still required, it corresponds to the file that **ConStrain** will use to run verifications
 - :json:`"expected_result"`: Expected result from the verification, either :json:`"pass"` or :json:`"fail"`
 - :json:`"verification_class"`: Name of the verification from the library to carry out
 - :json:`"datapoints_source"`: Dictionary that contains information on the data points used for the verification; They can be of different types: :json:`"parameters"` (constant values), :json:`"dev_settings"` (mapping of the expected datapoint for the verification to column headers in the data), or :json:`"idf_output_variables"` (for EnergyPlus-based simulations); The latter should be defined also as a dictionary where each variable is expressed through a :json:`"subject"` (EnergyPlus output variable name), :json:`"variable"` (EnergyPlus output variable type), and :json:`"frequency"` (EnergyPlus output variable reporting frequency), see an example below